- Do you offer a Masters degree in Psychology?

 - How do I apply?

-The application for Fall 2020 admission is closed.
-The application for Fall 2021 admission will become available in September 2020.
+The application for Fall 2021 admission is now available at https://grad.ucla.edu/apply.
 Please pay particular attention to the Application Instructions.

 - How many students apply for admission?